 As the State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include: total coliform, E. Coli, turbidity, chlorine, phosphorus, alkalinity, total organic carbon, 21 inorganic compounds, nitrate, 25 volatile organic compounds, total trihalomethanes, 52 synthetic organic compounds, PFOA/PFOS, 1,4 dioxane, microcystin (blue green algae) and metals.
+These contaminants include: total coliform, E. Coli, turbidity, alkalinity, total organic carbon, 21 inorganic compounds, nitrate, 25 volatile organic compounds, total trihalomethanes, 52 synthetic organic compounds, a full suite of PFOA/PFOS compounds, 1,4 dioxane, microcystin (blue green algae) and metals.
 The table included in this report depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
-Some of our data though representative, is more than one year old.
-In 2023 we were also required to collect and analyze drinking water samples for the following unregulated contaminants: EPA Method 533 for perfluorinated and ployfluorinated alkyl substances in drinking water.
-Anyone interested in copies of the individual laboratory reports can contact the chief operator James Varricchio at 315-549-2508.
+Some of our data, though representative, are more than one year old.
+In 2023 we were also required to collect and analyze drinking water samples for the following unregulated contaminants: EPA Method 533 for perfluorinated and polyfluorinated alkyl substances in drinking water.
+Anyone interested in copies of the individual laboratory reports can contact the Chief Operator @ 315-568-2316.

 It should be noted that all drinking water, including bottled drinking water, might be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline 1-800-426-4791 or the Seneca County Health Department at 315-539-1945.
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791) or the Seneca County Health Department at 315-539-1945.